Why You Should Visit Hua Hin at least Once in Your Life

 5. Jek Pia Coffeeshop

 Looking to get your morning fix?
 Jek Pia Coffeeshop is the place to go.
-This is a favorite with the locals, so get ready to wait in line.
+This is a favourite with the locals, so get ready to wait in line.

 1. Hua Hin Beach